-Further guidance and information in relation to hazardous substances and COSHH can be found on the college portal by clicking on the Green Health and Safety Tick.
+Further guidance and information in relation to hazardous substances and COSHH can be found on the College Portal by clicking on the Green Health and Safety Tick.
 The HSE also provide excellent guidance on their website.

-COSHH training is also available through Passport.
+COSHH training is also available through the HR Portal.
 Please see Part 3.12 of this Health and Safety Policy.